FeatureWrap

 zoom

-Sets the multiplication factor for resizing the image relative to its original size.
+Multiplication factor determining the size of the saved image relative to the original size.

 1